lorin1999/pet/basic-tools.md

+# Package manager: pip

+**easy_install** should really not be used anymore, except in some edge cases, which do not concern newcomers.

 # Virtualenv

 Even if you are a beginner to Python it is a good idea to start using some tools that are not yet part of the Python distribution